-Enriched with breathtaking dimensions, dark brown hair with blonde highlights is the closest thing to divine beauty!
+Enriched with breathtaking dimensions, dark brown hair with blonde highlights will make your hair look amazing!
 Spice up your brown hair by matching your luscious brunette locks with sweet and bright honey highlights to unlock a new world of definition and movement in your hair.

-So before your next hair appointment, check out these photos of trendy dark brown hair with blonde highlights ideas!
+So before your next hair appointment, check out these photos of the most beautiful dark brown hair with blonde highlights!

 Long dark brown hair with fringe and highlights is a definite flashback from the 90s.
-These beautiful honey highlights add just the right amount of movement and dimension to this shaggy long hair.
-The fringe brings it all together, softening the face.
+These beautiful honey highlights will add just the right amount of movement to your hair.
+The dimension looks amazing if you have shaggy long hair.
+The fringe brings it all together, softening your face.

-Brown hair with caramel highlights is a natural, rich, and warm color for women with dark hair.
-Golden caramel and honey tones give dimension to dark hair that breaks up a solid deep brown hair.
+Brown hair with caramel highlights is a natural, rich, and warm color if you have with dark hair.
+Golden caramel and honey tones will give dimension your dark hair that breaks up a solid deep brown hair.
 Ask your stylist for balayage style highlights that blend seamlessly and grow out naturally.

 Blonde highlights on brown short hair can instantly add texture to your hairstyle.
 You don’t have to be bored with your brunette.
 Add some flair to your hair with this bold color!